 Frequently Asked Questions

-Q: What are the differences among the luggage and cases you offer?
+Q: What are the differences among the cases you offer?

-A: All of the Pelican, Pelican Storm, SKB and BW cases we offer meet stringent MIL-Specs for impact, submersion and UV/chemical resistance, so all of them are very tough.
-The Storm 35 liter and SKB 40 liter cases are about 1lb lighter than the regular Pelican 35 liter cases due to having a thinner wall construction and different material formulation.
-The Storm, BW and SKB have push button activated latches instead of the snap down latches of regular Pelican cases, and they have a smooth matte black finish.
-Our 35 liter COMMANDO soft bags are made of heavy duty PVC material.
+A: All of the Pelican, SKB and BW cases we offer meet stringent MIL-Specs for impact, submersion and UV/chemical resistance, so all of them are very tough.
+The SKB 25 and 40 liter cases are about 1lb lighter than the regular Pelican 25 and 35 liter cases due to having a thinner wall construction and different material formulation.
+The 34 liter B&W, 25 and 40 liter SKB cases have push button activated latches instead of the snap down latches of regular Pelican cases, and they have a smooth matte black finish.
 The inside and outside dimensions and weight for each case we offer is on our web site (scroll down to the bottom of the item description).
 Also see our YouTube videos for more comparison information.

 Q: There are so many choices, what cases should I get?